 checkout, and nimms programs have appointment lists that make selecting a patient fast and easy.
 Instead of typing in a patient's name, you can pick from a list of patient appointments.
 When you need to, you can skip the list and enter a name, but the appointment lists save time and reduce mistakes.

-- PCC Community is an online forum and e-mail listserv for users of PCC's pediatric software.
+- PCC Community is an online forum and email list for users of PCC's pediatric software.
 By connecting to PCC Community, you can join discussions about issues facing pediatric practices as well as PCC's software and services.

 - The Pulse is a source of news and information for PCC clients.
 We use The Pulse to share information about our upcoming software releases, trainings, conferences, events and web labs, as well as pediatric news and industry information.